usgs/wdfn-blog/content/api_catalog.md

 [^siteaka]: These days we prefer the term monitoring location, but historically the terms monitoring location, station, site, gage, gaging station, and streamgaging station all have been used rather interchangeably.
-That is why this legacy service is somewhat ambiguously denominated the "site service."
+That is why this legacy API is somewhat ambiguously denominated the "site service."

-[^statbeta]: Officially the period-of-record statistics service is still a beta 👩‍🔬 product!
+[^statbeta]: Officially the period-of-record statistics API is still a beta 👩‍🔬 product!
 During and after its 2007 development we never found a suitable open-standard output format for these statistical data.

 [^dviv]: Our users have suffered no end of confusion because of historical "siloing" of instantaneous-values and daily-values data.
-We are considering ways we might someday provide services that unify these confusing data siloes in a no-nonsense ["best available"](/gw_bats/#how-do-we-know-which-record-is-best) way.
+We are considering ways we might someday provide APIs that unify these confusing data siloes in a no-nonsense ["best available"](/gw_bats/#how-do-we-know-which-record-is-best) way.

 [^wlaka]: Water level is the most plainspoken term for this common measurement of a flowing river or waterway.
 Here, it is synonymous with gage height, stage, river stage, and (in a numerically inverted sense) water depth.

-[^dotmap]: There is no comparable web service for generating "dot maps" for groundwater or water-quality current conditions, though these may be considered for future incorporation into a flagship API.
+[^dotmap]: There is no comparable web API for generating "dot maps" for groundwater or water-quality current conditions, though these may be considered for future incorporation into a flagship API.

-[^openapi]: To help with documentation, we are considering implementing OpenAPI specifications for these legacy services, which would allow anyone to use modern tools for testing and using these APIs.
+[^openapi]: To help with documentation, we are considering implementing OpenAPI specifications for these legacy APIs, which would allow anyone to use modern tools for testing and using them.
 If you think this would be helpful for you, please let us know.

 [^ivaka]: We prefer the term instantaneous-values data these days, but other